VidhiyaSB/Content-Writer-Agent-Langchain-Skills/README.md

 - **LangGraph Architecture**: Uses a graph-based flow for agent execution.
 - **Streaming Output**: See real-time tool calls and responses.

+## Why this Architecture?

+Traditional agents often dump all instructions into the system prompt at once.
+This approach solves two problems:

+1.  **Token Efficiency**: You don't pay for the tokens of 20+ skills when you only use one.
+The agent starts with a lightweight "menu" of options.
+2.  **Context clarity**: The agent isn't confused by conflicting instructions from different skills.
+It loads *exactly* what it needs, when it needs it.

 ## Prerequisites

 - Python 3.9+